westiboy/P2/README.md

 This project is the second in a series of 4 projects for CSCI E-15 at the Harvard Extension School, Fall 2015.
 This particular project is a a password generator that meets the xkcd theoretical comlexity of "44 bits of entropy."
 Specifically, it uses a word list of the 25 of each of the most common perpositions, verbs, adjectives, and nouns, and a random integer and special character if selected, to compile a random password.
 The more words, the higher the complexity.
 My thinking in including these specific selections, was to try to create random phrases, rather than a completely random collection of words.
 Studies have shown that passphrases are easier to remember than passwords, and can still provide the needed level of complexity (given certain additional criteria).

+The generator uses PHP GET to create the password, with the majority of the logic residing in a secondary file called logic.php, which is called from teh primary index.php.

 The page consists of:

 Title - "44 Bits of Entropy" password generator*